caspii/casparwre.de/_posts/2021-03-30-becoming-an-indie-hacker.md

  * DevOps dude (where will the code live and run)
  * Marketer and advocate for the product (writing copy, blog articles etc.)

-Will keepthescore.co be my only product?
+Will keepthescore.com be my only product?
 I’m not sure yet.
 I will prototype and validate some other ideas in the next 12 months, so that I don’t have all my eggs in one basket.
 But more on that another time.

 ## Why now?
 One of my many favorite quotes goes like this: